30 Days of Healthy Dinner Recipes for Weight Loss

 Day 5: Roasted Root Veggies & Greens over Spiced Lentils

-This earthy bowl of lentils bursting with Middle Eastern flavors is topped with leftover roasted root veggies from a large batch for an easy weeknight dinner.
+This earthy bowl of lentils is topped with leftover roasted root veggies from a large batch for an easy weeknight dinner.
 Keep it vegan or add a drizzle of plain yogurt for extra richness.

 Day 6: Honey-Garlic Chicken Thighs with Carrots & Broccoli

-In this easy and healthy dinner recipe, sweet and savory baked honey-garlic chicken thighs come with a side of veggies that cook on the same sheet pan as the chicken.
+This sweet and savory baked honey-garlic chicken thigh recipe comes with a side of veggies that cook on the same sheet pan as the chicken.
 The honey-soy-garlic marinade for the chicken does double duty as an irresistible sauce to drizzle over everything.
 Lining your baking sheet with foil will protect your pan from the sticky honey-soy-garlic sauce, so cleanup will be a breeze too.
 If you can't find small carrots, cut medium carrots in half lengthwise.

 Day 7: Shrimp Cauliflower Fried Rice